-A snood scarf refers to a scarf that's tubular, much like a large cowl.
-It's similar to an infinity scarf (a looped scarf that sits around the neck), but a snood sits higher on the neck and often acts as a hood.
+A snood scarf refers to a scarf that's tubular, much like a large cowl or a scarf with a hood.
+It can be similar to an infinity scarf (a looped scarf that sits around the neck), but a snood sits higher on the neck and often acts as a hood.
 While an infinity scarf could technically work like a snood and a snood like an infinity scarf, there are subtle differences.

 History of the Snood

 Snood means "hairnet."
 You have likely seen women wearing them in old black and white photos, movies, and fashionable vintage ads.
 Snoods were seen as a more stylish way than a hairnet to pull hair away from the face.
 They were quite popular during the World War II-era when women entered the workforce and took over many manual labor jobs previously dominated by men.

 However, snoods don't necessarily have to be made of net.
 A snood is anything that holds the hair back and in place.
 Snoods may be made of solid fabric or a knit, with some having more open, net-like loops than others.

 Traditionally, snoods had more of a sack at the base of the neck, like a hairnet that would hold long hair.
 They were very functional and offered a bit of style at the same time.
 In today's fashion trends, snoods are often chunky knits that are very much like an infinity scarf.